Army Reserve Aviation Command

 The Army Reserve Aviation Command (ARAC) is the headquarters command for all aviation assets in the United States Army Reserve.
 It is located at Fort Knox, Kentucky and is commanded by a brigadier general.
+It is a subordinate functional command of the United States Army Reserve Command.

 The command consists of approximately 4,400 soldiers and 600 civilians, with 230 aircraft at facilities in 12 states.
 The command's assets provide air assault, air movement, air traffic services airfield management, aeromedical evacuation, combat aviation brigade reinforcement, theater aviation support, and coordination of aviation staging and onward movement to theater.
 It supports all Federal Emergency Management Agency regions within the United States to respond to emergencies.
-The command was activated in its current formation on 16 September 2016 with the following subordinate units:
+The command was activated in its current form on 16 September 2016.

+Units in January 2026

+As of January 2026 the command consists of the following units: